SOCI/soci/RELEASING.md

 The releasing guide for the SOCI maintainers.

+**NOTICE:** The `4.0` version is used below (e.g. as in `release/4.0`) to keep the instructions more concrete, but it is a placeholder similar to `X.Y`.
+It should be replaced with the version number of the new release.

 ## Update CHANGES file

 Update the list of important changes in the [CHANGES](CHANGES) file.